devidw/vue-libs/packages/vue-iso/README.md

 # Vue Isolation

-_Vue-iso_ provides you with a playground to develop your vue components in isolation.
+Vue-iso provides you with a playground to develop your vue components in isolation.

-It is inspired by but ships without the overload of Storybook, is vue-only and has a developer-first approach.
+It is inspired by but ships without the overhead of Storybook, is vue-only and has a developer-first approach.

 There is no pretty UI that lets you change your component details from within the